edo98811/single-cell-pipeline/README.md

 - **auto**: `[true | false]` — When `true`, clusters are automatically annotated with `scType`.
 If no manual annotation is provided via the `to_annotate` parameter, this must be set to `true`.
 - **to_annotate**: Mapping of existing cluster names to new names, saved in the `annotation_column`.
 Defined as r list, (like python dictionary), in JSON as a standard object.
 - **annotation_column**: The column where annotations are saved (applies to both automatic and manual annotations).
+- **corrected_annotation_column**: The column where the corrected annotations are saved, if it is not given the annotation_column is updated
 - **cluster_column**: The source column for clustering results, used in both automatic and manual annotation.
 Defaults to the global `c` parameter.
 - **save**: Whether to save the resulting object.
 - **save_name**: The name under which the object will be saved.